 Moscow is a city with bravura, with class and style.
 Big, pompous buildings.
 Beautiful architecture.
 A wonderful spacious park right next to the Kremlin with fountains, statues and benches to sit on.
-Moscow is a lot of things and it’s a totally different city than those in western Europe.
-Exceedingly ugly concrete condominiums are build next to kitschy churches with golden Byzantine domes.
+Moscow is a lot of things and it’s a totally different city than those in Western Europe.
+Exceedingly ugly concrete condominiums are built next to kitschy churches with golden Byzantine domes.

 Like Playing Monopoly

 The traffic is racing on ten-lane roads through the midst of the city center.
 Drivers apply totally different traffic rules in which you can overtake other cars on both the right and left side.
 You will only succeed if you push in, cut off, brake and give full throttle convincingly enough.
 The money truly gives you the feeling that you’re playing Monopoly.
 You can even buy an 80 eurocent ice cream with paper money.
-It’s all Moscow.
+All of that is Moscow.

 Moscow, where people on the streets never smile.
-Where young women always dress themselves like they’re attending a graduation.
+It’s a place where young women always dress themselves like they’re attending a graduation.
 Where the food in restaurants is served in stages so that you can start eating when the rest has already finished their dish (a big lesson to just share all the food).
-Where big trucks with sprayers water the asphalt instead of the plants (a lot of dust everywhere), and where special carts clean the guardrails.
+A place where big trucks with sprayers water the asphalt instead of the plants (a lot of dust everywhere), and where special carts clean the guardrails.
 Where wedding couples are standing in line to sign the official papers and say their vows.
 And where street photographers take and print bride portraits without permission to sell to you (we have our own photographer, stupid!).

 Where a man sweeps the rose petals every ten minutes, rice grains, and sweets (and secretly collects the sweeties) to make room for the next couple.
 A city where even international brands like McDonalds and Subway put their name on the facade in Cyrillic.
-And where every bottle of alcohol in the supermarket is tagged with an alarm.
+And where every bottle of alcohol in the supermarket has an alarm tag.
 Moscow: What a city!